thefab/rdlm-py/README.md

 ### CLI tools

-Two CLI tools are available :
+Some CLI tools are available :

 - `lock-acquire.py`: acquire a lock
 - `lock-release.py`: release a lock
+- `lock-get.py`: get some informations about lock
+- `lock-list-resources.py`: list all resources
+- `lock-list-locks.py`: list all locks for a given resource

 Example in a shell script :